nxexox/pymlup/docs/binarizers.md

 This binarizer is not involved in the automatic selection of a binarizer, because we were unable to find distinctive features of this format.

+_Perhaps in the future we will conduct more in-depth research on binarization in this way and add it._

 ---

-Perhaps in the future we will conduct more in-depth research on binarization in this way and add it.

 ### mlup.ml.binarization.tensorflow.TensorFlowBinarizer